AhmedAhres/whats-on-my-plate/README.md

     - Finalize the project and the report.
     - Start working on the poster and presentation.

-# Options to consider:
-Enhance our data with more external sources of data.

 # Contibution of each member
 - Ahmed Ahres: Design and creation of all the data story, packaging research question, maintaining the notebook up-to-date (in case of major changes).
 - Ali El Abridi: